danmilneusw/03-Level-of-Detail/README.md

   </a>
 </div>

 Take the spheres in the image above, for closeups of the sphere, a higher quality sphere is used and for viewing the object far away, less detail is used.
-Because the lower quality spheres contain fewer vertices and therefore require less memory, we have more freedom with what we can render to the end-user, like render lots of objects or save memory on low-spec hardware.
+Because the lower quality spheres contain fewer vertices and therefore require less time spent being rendered, we have more freedom with what else we can render to the end-user, like render lots of objects or save processing on low-spec hardware.
 This technique works well for a range of objects:

 <div align="center">
   <a href="Images\Rabbits.gif" target="_blank">